 Laying out your clothes the night before eliminates the obstacle of having to exert thought into what you’ll wear.
-If you’re really in need of morning obstacle elimination, I recommend wearing your gym clothes to bed (sans sneakers).
-I know from experience that this method works.
-When I used to go on early morning runs in the winter time, wearing my clothes to bed allowed me to 1) avoid dealing with being freezing in the morning and not wanting to change my clothes, and 2) get out the door faster.
+If you’re really in need of morning obstacle elimination, try wearing your gym clothes to bed (sans sneakers).
 If you really need an extra push, try the ‘sleeping with sneakers thing’.
-Whatever works.
+Whatever works - we won't judge.

 This is when Susie comes in handy.
 Picking a workout buddy to hold you accountable is a great way to make sure you make it to class in the morning.
-There have been countless times when I’ve been utterly exhausted (and/or lazy) and have wanted to skip a workout, but kept my word because I knew my co-workers were counting on me to show up.
+We've all had times when we're utterly exhausted (and/or lazy) and have wanted to skip a workout, but kept our word because we knew my co-workers were counting on us to show up.

 Scheduling your fitness classes like work meetings will help you feel like they are more concrete.
 You will be less likely to cancel or not show up because you’ve ingrained them into your weekly routine, and you would never no-show to a business meeting, would you?
 (Maybe don’t answer that.)

 That’s right.
 A solo dance party.
 If you wake up in the morning and envision yourself sweating through the boxing class you signed up for, only to desire your bed sheets even more, you might need to prescribe yourself a dance party.
 Grab a speaker, your laptop, your phone, whatever you have, and start playing some music to pump you up.
 You might be surprised as to how well this works.
-My neighbors may hate me, but I sure do make it to class in the morning, and that’s all that matters, right?
+Your neighbors may be a little less excited about it, but you'll make it to class in the morning, and that’s all that matters, right?
 Right.

 Start building a playlist of songs you know will hype you up and get you ready to give it your all in class.
-Whether you get energized to James Taylor (no judgement zone), or you know that Katy Perry will get you going (maybe a little judgement), figure out what moves you and add it all into a list for those days when you ‘literally can’t even’.
+Whether you get energized to James Taylor (no judgement zone), or you know that Katy Perry will get you going, figure out what moves you and add it all into a list for those days when you ‘literally can’t even’.
 You can also always follow our Spotify channel if you want to know what our team is listening to!
 You won't regret it.